Obama cancels Asia tour over shutdown; raises questions on U.S. pivot

 WASHINGTON/NUSA DUA, Indonesia President Barack Obama called off plans to visit Asia and attend two summits because of the U.S. government shutdown, raising questions about the strategic "pivot" to the region that he announced just two years ago.

 The political standoff over the U.S. budget has shut down non-essential government services and appeared likely to drag on for another week or longer.
-Another crisis looms in two weeks when lawmakers must decide whether to increase the U.S. government's $16.7 trillion debt borrowing limit.
+Another crisis looms in two weeks when lawmakers must decide whether to increase the U.S. government's $16.7 trillion (10.36 trillion pounds) debt borrowing limit.

 "The president made this decision based on the difficulty in moving forward with foreign travel in the face of a shutdown, and his determination to continue pressing his case that Republicans should immediately allow a vote to reopen the government," the White House said.